-- 10.(1) The owner of the copyright in a work has the exclusive right to do or to authorize other persons to do any of the following acts in Barbados: - (a) to copy the work in accordance with section 11; - (b) to issue the work to the public in accordance with section 12; - (c) to rent the work to the public in accordance with section 13; - (d) to perform the work in public or in the case of a sound recording, film, broadcast or cable programme, to play or show the work in public; - (e) to communicate the work to the public in accordance with section 14; - (f) to make an adaptation of the work and in relation to such adaptation, to do any or all of the foregoing acts. - (2) For the purposes of subsection (1) reference to the doing of any act in relation to any work means the doing of the act - (a) in relation to the whole or a substantial part of the work; and has the moral rights specified in Part II in respect of that work, whether or not that person is the owner of the copyright in the work.
+- 10.(1) By virtue of and subject to the provisions of this Act, the owner of the copyright in a work has the exclusive right to do or to authorize other persons to do any of the following acts in Barbados: - (a) to copy the work in accordance with section 11; - (b) to issue the work to the public in accordance with section 12; - (c) to rent the work to the public in accordance with section 13; - (d) to perform the work in public or, in the case of a sound recording, film, broadcast or cable programme, to play or show the work in public; - (e) to communicate the work to the public in accordance with section 14; or and it is immaterial whether any intervening acts themselves infringe copyright.

+- (f) to make an adaptation of the work and, in relation to such adaptation, to do any or all of the foregoing acts. - (2) For the purposes of subsection (1) reference to the doing of any act in relation to any work means the doing of the act - (a) in relation to the whole or any substantial part of the work; and - (b) either directly or indirectly, has in respect of that work, whether or not he is the owner of the copyright in the work, the moral rights specified in Part III.

-- (b) either directly or indirectly, - and it is immaterial whether any intervening acts themselves infringe copyright. - (3) Subject to the provisions of this Act, - (a) the author of a literary work, a dramatic work, a musical work, an artistic work or a database that is a protected work; or - (b) the director of a film that is a protected work,
+- (3) By virtue of and subject to the provisions of this Act, - (a) the author of a literary, dramatic, musical or artistic work or database that is a protected work; or - (b) the director of a film that is a protected work,